 - Directs tied out at distribution cases.
 Directs are not to be broken by the carrier. - Samples with a specific address directly on the mail piece which meet the parcel size requirements. - A postage due parcel is credited as a parcel and a postage due item. - Credit is given in Column 6 where a second delivery attempt is required only in accordance with the Postal Service's parcel redelivery regulations.

-For the purpose of the mail count, the height of the mail piece will be defined as the dimension perpendicular to the address label
+Ref: PO-603 section 332.11 - For the purpose of the mail count, the height of the mail piece will be defined as the dimension perpendicular to the address label.